Irlen Syndrome

 More about dyslexia

-Dyslexia, or “difficulty with words” or ”word blindness,” first started to come to prominence 130 years ago when it was observed by the German Ophthalmologist Rudolf Berlin.
+Dyslexia was first observed by the German ophthalmologist Rudolf Berlin 130 years ago.
 Yet, it was a paper presented at the American Neurological Association meeting by Samuel Orton in 1925 that stimulated thinking towards theories of cognitive development.

 Dyslexia is typically thought of as a learning difficulty that affects the fluency of reading and causes problems with spelling.
 Its symptoms can include difficulty achieving phonological awareness, slow verbal processing speed, differences in information processing, and problems with short-term memory.
 A range of other illustrative effects might be involved, such as difficulty telling left from right, or on the positive side, the ability to think creatively and outside the box, having good spatial awareness, etc.

-As with Irlen Syndrome, it has nothing to do with how intelligent a person is.
+Dyslexia has nothing to do with how intelligent a person is.
 Moreover, when a learning difficulty is picked up at an early age and appropriate teaching strategies are implemented, many people see being dyslexic as an advantage, despite having initially struggled with learning to read.
-There are a number of celebrities who identify as being dyslexic, for example, movie stars Whoopi Goldberg and Henry Winkler, politicians Sir Winston Churchill, George W. Bush, and Paul Keating, and business people including Jamie Oliver and Richard Branson.

 Sources: